 - Butter: For a dairy-free option in the buttercream, use solid, room-temperature coconut oil or vegan butter.

 Frequently Asked Questions

 I used two 6-inch cake pans, but you can use one 9-inch cake pan if you don’t have these.
-Just make sure to keep an eye on the bake time, as you might need to add up to 4 – 6 minutes to make sure the center is cooked through.
+Just keep an eye on the bake time, as you might need to add up to 4 – 6 minutes to ensure the center is cooked through.